-- Your server uses a rotational interrupt technique to configure PCI adapters.
+- The server uses a rotational interrupt technique to configure PCI adapters.
 Because of this technique, you can install a variety of PCI adapters that currently do not support sharing of PCI interrupts. - PCI slots 5 and 6 are on the primary PCI bus and PCI slots 1-4 are on the secondary PCI bus.
-The performance of the PCI adapters depends on the configuration of adapters in your system.
+The performance of the PCI adapters depends on the configuration of adapters in the system.

-Plug and Play Technology: Plug and Play is an ISA technology designed to make expanding your server easier.
-Plug and Play adapter support is built into the system board in your server.
-If your operating system supports Plug and Play technology, your server will automatically configure itself when you install an ISA Plug and Play device.
+Plug and Play technology: Plug and Play is an ISA technology designed to make expanding the server easier.
+Plug and Play adapter support is built into the system board in the server.
+If the operating system supports Plug and Play technology, the server will automatically configure itself when you install an ISA Plug and Play device.